 Breastfeeding and Mental Health: Navigating the Emotional Challenges

-Breastfeeding can be a rewarding experience for many new moms, offering moments of connection and bonding with their babies.
-However, it can also be a source of stress, frustration, and emotional strain.
-Understanding how breastfeeding impacts your mental health, recognizing when it becomes overwhelming, and knowing how to manage these challenges can help new mothers prioritize both their physical and emotional well-being.
+Breastfeeding can be a rewarding experience for many new moms.
+However, it can also be a source of stress, anxiety, and frustration for some.
+Understanding the impact of breastfeeding on your mental health, recognizing when it becomes overwhelming, and knowing how to cope can help you cope with the challenges of breastfeeding.

 Why Breastfeeding Affects Mental Health